adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/c saving data to mongodb.md

 - Use _jsonParser_ at top since it is used in the other routes
 - `unknownEndpoint` catches endpoints that don't exist
   - It displays an error after all the existing routes have been checked
-- Good practice to call a middleware function right after defining it

 ### Other operations